-- The internal network is probably divided into two or more zones that are isolated by internal control points.
-These internal control points are similar to the external control point, but usually are much more permissive in terms of the traffic that they allow.
-They exist both to detect problems and to provide a means of rapidly isolating portions of the network in the event of a security breach. - The Imaging Document Source is assumed to be located in the zone labeled the "Affinity Domain Zone".
-This might also be part of a general DMZ (De-Militarized Zone) for the organization or it might be a special zone reserved exclusively for Affinity Domain activities.
-There are cost and functionality tradeoffs involved in making that decision and the IHE profiles support both approaches. - IHE will specify the minimum-security requirements for the Imaging Document Source.
+The internal network is probably divided into two or more zones that are isolated by internal control points.
+These internal control points are similar to the external control point, but usually

+7105 are much more permissive in terms of the traffic that they allow.
+They exist both to detect problems and to provide a means of rapidly isolating portions of the network in the event of a security breach.

+The Imaging Document Source is assumed to be located in the zone labeled the "Affinity Domain Zone".
+This might also be part of a general DMZ (De-Militarized Zone) for the

+7110 organization or it might be a special zone reserved exclusively for Affinity Domain activities.
+There are cost and functionality tradeoffs involved in making that decision and the IHE profiles support both approaches.

+IHE will specify the minimum-security requirements for the Imaging Document Source.
 It will be expected to comply with the IHE ITI ATNA (Audit Trail and Node Authentication) Integration Profile.
+There may be multiple Imaging Document Sources in the Affinity Domain

+7115 Integration Profile.
 There may be multiple Imaging Document Sources in the Affinity Domain Zone and they will all be expected to comply with the ATNA Profile.
-This profile mandates: - All connections that might transfer protected health information (PHI) must utilize TLS configured to: - Authenticate both machines involved - Ensure that all traffic is encrypted, either directly by TLS or by means of equivalent protection such as VPN. - Enforce access control to the system
+This profile mandates:

+- All connections that might transfer protected health information (PHI) must utilize TLS configured to: - Authenticate both machines involved - Ensure that all traffic is encrypted, either directly by TLS or by means of equivalent protection such as VPN. - Enforce access control to the system